Discover how the Southwest does the holidays. You’ll find an accommodating RV park ready to help you make your winter dreams come true.

 Golf in Palm Springs

-Located about 100 miles of east of Los Angeles, Palm Springs has grown to become one of Southern California’s favorite desert playgrounds. five-star restaurants, upscale shopping and hiking are favorite pastimes, but few local diversions match the area’s golf offerings.
+Located about 100 miles east of Los Angeles, Palm Springs has grown to become one of Southern California’s favorite desert playgrounds. five-star restaurants, upscale shopping and hiking are favorite pastimes, but few local diversions match the area’s golf offerings.
 Enjoy a cool desert morning at one of Palm Springs’ verdant golf courses, where seasonal rates and public accessibility invite players to tee off amid desert splendor year-round.
 Choose from 18 or 27 holes on courses designed by masters like John Fought and Gary Player.

 Kayaking in the caves around Pismo Beach.
 SLO-CAL